Sending & Evaluating Contribution Forms

 You’ll find a statistics table on how your form performed, organized by refcodes.
 Here are the statistics you can see:

-- Conversion Rate: Percent of people who landed on your form who donated
+3. Conversion Rate: Percent of people who landed on your form who donated (count divided by visits)

-- Mobile: Percent of contributions made via a mobile device
+4. Mobile: Percent of contributions made on mobile devices

 You can see the above statistics for each refcode of your form, with the last “Total” row at the bottom showing the above statistics for all refcodes combined.